 The first things they learn will be the hardest to change or get rid of so we all need to try to imprint good behaviour from day one.
 When riding a just backed youngster the main aim is to encourage them FORWARD.
 You need to get the GO button from your leg and the STOP button, to begin with, this will be a rein aid but over time will become more subtle the more the horse learns.
 This isn’t always a pretty time in the training however it will improve I promise!

 Forwardness is the key to dressage at any level, you touch them with the leg they should react, this will get you out of all sorts of pickles… if they spook FORWARD, if they are nervous FORWARD, if they are thinking of being naughty FORWARD!
 However hard it may be!

-Scales of training are your guidelines, or bible if you prefer, and are there to keep every riders feet firmly on the ground helping mould the training, these are;
+The Scales of training are your essential guidelines, or bible if you prefer, and are there to help keep every rider’s feet firmly on the ground, helping mould the training process.
+The scales are;

 All of the scales of training work together to create ENGAGEMENT.
 The fundamental point to start with is the RHYTHM.
 Ensuring in every gait the horse stays level and the stride length is consistent.
 Don’t get stuck in thinking the biggest trot is the most correct, even if the strides are small, if the length of stride is uniform throughout the session you have achieved a good basic rhythm.
 The trot can be built on throughout the training journey with your horse and in turn will help to create suspension in the future.

 SUPPLENESS and BALANCE work together.
 These are slightly more tricky to come by on a 3/4 year old however, by 5/6 this should be more relevant in the training.